 Half Baked Harvest's delicious recipe pairs Brussels sprouts with balsamic chicken and goat cheese polenta and can be whipped up in 30 minutes flat.
 The veggie is served shredded and cooked alongside the chicken in a balsamic glaze; it's later topped with lemon juice and basil.
 Note: If you don't eat meat, simply double the Brussels sprouts and serve them as your main.

-Be sure to check out the recipe for our favorite frittata with Brussels sprouts, and share your go-to meal featuring the vegetable in the comments.
+Be sure to share your go-to meal featuring Brussel sprouts in the comments.